 You’ll have regular PSA tests and you probably won’t need to have a biopsy.
 If the cancer spreads or causes symptoms, you’ll have treatment to relieve symptoms or slow the growth of the cancer, rather than to cure the prostate cancer.

-Watchful waiting may be suitable for older men where the cancer is unlikely to cause a problem in their lifetime.
-Some men choose watchful waiting instead of immediate cancer treatment if the cancer is already advanced.
-It can also be an option for men with other health problems that would make it hard to handle treatments such as surgery or radiation therapy.
+Watchful waiting may be suggested if you are older and the cancer is unlikely to cause a problem in your lifetime.
+It may be an alternative to active cancer treatment if the cancer is advanced at diagnosis.
+It can also be an option if you have other health problems that would make it hard to handle treatments such as surgery or radiation therapy.

 |Choosing active surveillance or watchful waiting avoids treatment side effects, but you may feel anxious about having a cancer diagnosis but no active treatment.
 Talk to your doctors about ways to manage any worries, or call Cancer Council 13 11 20.|